jtlapp/electron-affinity/README.md

 }
 ```

+(See [Generic Use of APIs](#generic-use-of-apis) for how to provide type-checking on APIs in the above code without relying on the API classes to have properly implemented `ElectronMainApi` or `ElectronWindowApi`.)

 This approach doesn't give us type-checking on calls to the APIs made from within the main process.
 To get this, put the following in a `global.d.ts` file:

 ```ts